lorrainescanlon/brendan-the-navigator/README.md

   - The live link can be found here - https://lorrainescanlon.github.io/brendan-the-navigator/

 ## Credits
-The following is a list of resources I used for this website.
+The following is a list of resources that were used for this website.

 ### Content
-- I used Wikipedia https://en.wikipedia.org/wiki/Brendan_the_Navigator as a content source.
+- Wikipedia https://en.wikipedia.org/wiki/Brendan_the_Navigator was used as a content source.
-- I used Dingle-Peninsula https://dingle-peninsula.ie/stories-2/49-blog-from-the-dingle-peninsula/251-st-brendan-the-navigator-s-departure-from-brandon-creek.html as a content source.
+- Dingle-Peninsula https://dingle-peninsula.ie/stories-2/49-blog-from-the-dingle-peninsula/251-st-brendan-the-navigator-s-departure-from-brandon-creek.html was used as a content source.
-- I used Irish Culture and Customs https://www.irishcultureandcustoms.com/ASaints/BrendanNav.html as a content source.
+- Irish Culture and Customs https://www.irishcultureandcustoms.com/ASaints/BrendanNav.html was used as a content source.

 ### Media
 - The Statue and Brandon Creek images are my own.